 - Censoring in the analysis of OS, the primary end point, did not take into consideration the use of subsequent therapies that patients received after completion of assigned study treatment.
-The types of subsequent therapies differed between the groups with the most common subsequent systemic therapy being in the nivolumab/ipilimumab plus PDC group and in the PDC group.
-(Non-disclosable information was used in this CADTH Guidance Report and the sponsor requested this clinical information not be disclosed pursuant to the Disclosure of Information Guidelines for the CADTH Pan-Canadian Oncology Drug Review.
-This information will remain redacted until notification by the sponsor that it can be publicly disclosed.)
-It is expected that patients in the PDC group who received subsequent immunotherapy would experience additional clinical benefit, which confounds the analysis of OS and likely underestimates the treatment effect associated with nivolumab/ipilimumab plus PDC compared to PDC alone. - Patient compliance rates for PRO questionnaires dropped to a low of approximately over the course of the trial in each treatment group.
-(Non-disclosable information was used in this CADTH Guidance Report and the sponsor requested this clinical information not be disclosed pursuant to the Disclosure of Information Guidelines for the CADTH Pan-Canadian Oncology Drug Review.
-This information will remain redacted until notification by the sponsor that it can be publicly disclosed.)
+The types of subsequent therapies differed between the groups with the most common subsequent systemic therapy being chemotherapy in the nivolumab/ipilimumab plus PDC group and immunotherapy in the PDC group.
+It is expected that patients in the PDC group who received subsequent immunotherapy would experience additional clinical benefit, which confounds the analysis of OS and likely underestimates the treatment effect associated with nivolumab/ipilimumab plus PDC compared to PDC alone. - Patient compliance rates for PRO questionnaires dropped to a low of approximately 72% to 60% over the course of the trial in each treatment group.
 The number of patients left in the trial who completed assessments at later timepoints are likely not representative (i.e., have better HRQoL) of all patients randomized in each treatment group.
 In this scenario, data are not missing at random because patients who left the trial are likely sicker or have died; therefore, the results at later timepoints are likely biased.
 In addition, there is currently no established MID to guide the analysis and interpretation of data using the LCSS ABSI in patients with metastatic NSCLC.
 It is unclear if the threshold used in the trial (i.e., MID of 10 points) is appropriate and reflective of a clinically meaningful change in outcome in the trial population. - The CheckMate 9LA trial compared nivolumab/ipilimumab plus PDC with PDC alone.
 Pembrolizumab, with or without PDC, is currently considered the standard of care in Canada for the treatment of patients with metastatic or recurrent NSCLC with no EGFR or ALK genomic tumour aberrations; therefore, PDC is not the most relevant treatment comparator.